Welcome to Kelly's Corner!

-From 2003-2007 I attended the Art Institute of Portland and graduated with a degree in video game art and design.
-After graduation I worked in the industry for a couple years on major projects such as Fable 2, Fear 2, Silent Hill 5, and a few other smaller projects.
+From 2003 to 2007 I attended the Art Institute of Portland and graduated with a degree in video game art and design.
+After graduation, I worked in the industry for a couple of years on major projects such as Fable 2, Fear 2, Silent Hill 5, and a few other smaller projects.

 Since then I was part of the Starry Expanse team as a volunteer artist and team lead from 2013-2020.
-Starry Expanse is rebuilding Riven using the Unreal 4 engine.
+Starry Expanse was rebuilding Riven using the Unreal 4 engine.

 Photo prints and greeting cards of the sketches are available for purchase on Geek Girl Stuff's shop.

 Sometime around 2007 I started dabbling with Photoshop and learning how to create digital art and paintings.
-Most of the work has been for fun, although I do have prints of some of my work available on the Geek Girl Stuff store.
+Most of the work has been for fun, although I have expanded quite a bit on that front and prints are available on the Geek Girl Stuff store.

 One day I was shopping at a local store and saw some student grade acrylic paint sets.
 I had to try it out.
 My first painting was of some sun flowers and was donated to the Sexual Assault Resource Center of Oregon.
-Most of my paintings have been acrylic on canvas or canvas board, although I have dabbled a bit in watercolor.
+Most of my paintings have been acrylic on canvas or canvas board, although I have painted a bit in watercolor and oils.
 I have also painted a mural on the walls of a nursery for a friend that I'm rather proud of.